bwalchen/mkdocs-template/README.md

 # MkDocs template

-This repo contains the starter code and instructions to ***easily*** generate a static website built with `MkDocs` and overalayed with `Material Theme`.
-It is both mobile and desktop friendly as shown below.
+This repo contains the starter code and instructions to ***easily*** generate a static website built with `MkDocs`, with the additionaly potential to overalay it with themes.
+Some of them.

 [![Material for MkDocs](docs/assets/images/material.png)][2]